tholemu/f5-agility-labs-xc/docs/class1/lab3.rst

 In this topology we are sending traffic to the AWS EIP that's attached to the AppMesh node in the AWS VPC.

 We then connect to the AWS resource via it's Private IP address.

-<!
-Try adding the following to the URL "?cat%20/etc/passwd".  ###this request hung without providing a blocking page>

 Try adding the following to the URL "/cart?search=aaa’><script>prompt(‘Please+enter+your+password’);</script>"